kubeshop/testkube-docs/docs/articles/vault-install.md

 ## Dex

-Dex is the identity provider for Testkube and it's configuration could contain sensitive information.
+Dex is the identity provider for Testkube and its configuration could contain sensitive information.

 Start by storing the Dex config at `kv/dex/config`: